Data-Driven Nonlinear TDOA for Accurate Source Localization in Complex Signal Dynamics: Solutions

 \subsection{Case-II (Isotropic medium with unknown constant speed of propagation)}

-\textit{Inverse problem:} With $N$ anchors placed in the anchor field around the source, our proposed modified TDOA (mTDOA) algorithm jointly estimates the source location, speed of propagation, and initial time of the signal by solving the following optimization problem:
+\textit{Inverse problem:} With $N$ anchors placed in the anchor field around the source, the proposed modified TDOA (mTDOA) algorithm jointly estimates the source location, speed of propagation, and initial time of the signal by solving the following optimization problem:

-where $\mathbf{x}$ contains the estimates of the target location $\mathbf{r}_{0}$, unknown signal propagation speed $c$, and unknown start time $t_{0}$.
-The location of the $l$-th anchor is $\mathbf{r}_l$, and the time at which the signal passes it is $t_{l}$.
-The optimization problem in (\ref{eqn:mTDOA-NM}) can be solved using numerical methods such as the Nelder-Mead simplex direct search \cite{singer2009nelder} algorithm, or in matrix form as \cite{sahu2019modified,sahu2020localization}:
+where $\mathbold{x}$ contains the estimates of the target location $\mathbold{r}_{0}$, unknown signal propagation speed $c$, and unknown start time $t_{0}$.
+The location of the $l$-th anchor is $\mathbold{r}_l$, and the time at which the signal passes it is $t_{l}$.
+The optimization problem in \eqref{eqn:mTDOA-NM} can be solved using numerical methods such as the Nelder-Mead \cite{singer2009nelder} algorithm, or in matrix form as in Eqn. (\ref{eqn:leastSquareSol}), with the modification that the vector of unknowns $\mathbold{x}$, contains the target location $\mathbold{r}_{0}$, the unknown start time $t_{0}$, and the unknown signal propagation speed $c$ \cite{sahu2019modified,sahu2020localization}.

-where the vector of unknowns $\mathbf{x}$, contains the target location $\mathbf{r}_{0}$, the unknown signal propagation speed $c$, and the unknown start time $t_{0}$. $\mathbf{H}^{\#}$ is the pseudo-inverse of $\mathbf{H}$, which contains time difference data and the corresponding distances between anchors. $\mathbf{b}$ is the measurement vector from $N$ anchors containing anchor location information.